silvax/aws-management-and-governance-samples/AWSConfig/ConformancePackwithRemediations/README.md

 ## Coverage

-The [converage matrix](./coverage/AWSPCIConformancePacksAutoHealingCoverage.xlsx) provides the current coverage of these PCI related remediations relative to the Operational Best Practices for PCI Conformance Pack
+The [coverage matrix](./coverage/AWSPCIConformancePacksAutoHealingCoverage.xlsx) provides the current coverage of these PCI related remediations relative to the Operational Best Practices for PCI Conformance Pack